Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ```

-In code, I configured two seeds for SELLER and ESCROW accounts (escrow account is account with script attached to it to do escrow service)
+In code, I configured two seeds for SELLER and ESCROW accounts.
+The escrow account is the account with script attached to it to do escrow service)

-You could get ESCROW_SEED from account you generated at step 2 to update it in application.properties file.
+You could get ESCROW_SEED from the account you generated at step 2 to update it in application.properties file.

-For Seller SEED, you can just generate new account and get the seed and then update it in application.properties file also.
+For Seller SEED, you can just generate another new account and get the seed and then update it in application.properties file also.